PyroIsDumb/dotfiles/README.md

 # dotfiles

 This is a fork of the ML4W dotfiles, with minimal changes.
 The ML4W Welcome app will be installed.
-I recommend you to check https://gitlab.com/stephan-raabe/dotfiles.git for updates, as I will (almost) never update this, since I don't main Hyprland.
+I recommend you to check https://gitlab.com/stephan-raabe/dotfiles.git for updates, as I will (almost) never update this, as I don't feel like switching it up every so often.
+Any updates you see, will probably be me just adding new wallpapers, or changing a few keybinds around.
-[TOC]

 # Installation